LTTPP/Eemory/README.md

 + Adding code snippet, source file, screenshot and more to a new note on Evernote.
 + Appending code snippet, source file, screenshot and more to an existing note on Evernote.
 + Adding/Appending multiple files once.
-+ Notebook, Note and Tag can be specified(no need to remember their names, we have auto-suggestion).
++ Notebook, Note and Tag can be specified(no need to remember their names, we have auto-suggestion) beforehand or in runtime.
-+ Also can specify comment for each clip.
++ Also can add a comment for each clip.
 + Syntax highlighting for any language on Evernote just like what you see in Eclipse.
-+ One-click OAuth as easy to use as what an web application can do.
++ Authentication is delegated to Eemory using the OAuth protocol.
+One-click OAuth authentication as easy to use as a web application did.

 ## Limits